 A pool can be a magnificent addition to a house.
 Many hours are spent with family and friends in a pool.
 But just like a house, a poorly maintained or old pool can be costly to restore or repair.
 Adding a pool inspection to our home inspection service is a great value.
 Pools can have significant repair issues that can be expensive to fix.
 For example, resurfacing a pool can be as costly as installing a new roof.
 Repairs should not be taken lightly simply because the pool is outside.
-Many pool repairs can be expensive.

 In addition to an inspection of the condition of the pool and its attached equipment, we put a lot of emphasis on pool safety.
 Pools and spas can be very dangerous especially for small children and adults with long hair.
 We highly recommend that you have the pool inspected and take steps to secure the pool to prevent accidental drownings.